magiusdarrigo/dothis/README.md

 ```

 ## • Pay attention!
 GPT-3 generated commands will not always be correct.
-Make sure to read/edit the command before executing.
+Make sure to read/edit the generated command before executing.

 ## • Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.